 All of life is bio-electric – a complex network of subtle electrical activity.
-A growing body of evidence shows that wireless devices and the electromagnetic frequencies they produce negatively impact all living things.
+A growing body of evidence warns that wireless devices and the electromagnetic frequencies they produce may cause irrevocable harm to all living things.

-Our bees are in trouble.
+Worldwide, insects are disappearing at alarming rates.
+The scientific review carried out in this 2021 study shows that electromagnetic radiation should be considered as a contributor to the dramatic decline in insects, acting in synergy with agricultural intensification, pesticides, invasive species and climate change.
+Our bees especially are in trouble.
 A complex interplay of diverse stressors is threatening them, and our food security as a result.
 Research done at Bristol University shows that bees use their electrical sense to determine if a flower has recently been visited by another bee, and that bees’ hairs are highly sensitive to flowers’ delicate electromagnetic frequencies.

 Hello Ticks, Bye Bye Bees?

 When researchers studied the effects of 5G’s millimeter wave frequencies on four different types of insects they found that 5G will heat insects’ bodies to levels that may affect their normal behavior and physiology.
 In this interview, physician and neurobiologist Dr.Dietrich Klinghard notes that as beneficial insects die off, other less-radiation sensitive species, like disease-bearing ticks are becoming more and more prevalent.

 We Can’t See the Forest for the Trees

 - A landmark study done in Germany revealed progressive harm to trees from microwave radiation.
 Strongly irradiated trees, even those growing two miles from antennas, were injured, with damage usually starting on the side closest to the cell tower and extending to the whole tree over time.